IowaBiostat/math-review/integration.md

 Note that I get the same answer regardless of which antiderivative I use (i.e., it's not important to find the collection of all antiderivates...any antiderivative is fine).

 In other words, we can integrate any function $f$ if can find an antiderivative of it.
 How do we find these antiderivatives?
 Unfortunately, this is often challenging and sometimes impossible.
-However, there are several [techniques for doing this, which will be discussed in a later section](integration-techniques.html).
+However, there are several [techniques for doing this, which will be discussed in a later section][integration techniques].